Azure/Copilot-For-Security/Technical Workshops/Custom Plugin Calling Webservice/readme.md

 5. Upload the main YAML document (one for each plugin) in Copilot and confirm the upload is successful.
 You can now start using the plugin.

+More instructions on using these plugins are give in this Microsoft Techcommunity [Article](https://techcommunity.microsoft.com/t5/microsoft-security-copilot-blog/how-to-build-a-copilot-for-security-api-plugin-part-1/ba-p/4107604).